huntdatacenter/docs/docs/working-in-your-lab/analytical-tools/saige.md

 ## Requirements

-Ubuntu operating system (current installation is tested on 18.04) Administrator privileges (HUNT IAAS or HUNT BLUE machines) Fresh coffee and 30 minutes to spare
+- Ubuntu operating system (current installation is tested on 18.04).
+- Administrator privileges (HUNT IAAS or HUNT BLUE machines).
+- Fresh coffee and 30 minutes to spare.

 ## Defining your software directory